Foxconn founder asks Taiwan to allow vaccine talks with Chinese firm

 But a senior government official told Reuters it was still waiting for Gou to get a "delivery assurance from the original manufacturer" to confirm that it had vaccines and could supply them.
 Gou has yet to provide this, the official said.

-Gou said by making the purchase and donation known internationally, the government does not need to worry about the issue of "fake" vaccines.
+Gou said by making the purchase and donation known internationally, the government does not need to worry about the issue of trusting the vaccines.

+His spokesperson Amanda Liu told reporters that Gou had had talks with "all partners" on the vaccine purchase idea, and had proposed signing a deal with Fosun's Swiss or Hong Kong branches to avoid political problems.

+Liu declined to comment on details of their purchase talks, citing commercial confidentiality.

-Only around 5% of Taiwan's 23.5 million people have received at least one shot, but the government has millions of doses on order which have been held up by global shortages and it has come under pressure to get more as domestic cases spike.
+Only around 5% of Taiwan's 23.5 million people have received at least one of the two-shot coronavirus vaccine regimen.
+The government has millions of doses on order which have been held up by global shortages and has come under pressure to get more as domestic cases spike.

+Another 240,000 Moderna Inc MRNA.O doses will arrive in Taiwan later on Friday.

-Health Minister Chen Shih-chung said on Wednesday he believed Gou was working hard to get the vaccines, but that most major vaccine firms are only dealing with countries.
+Health Minister Chen Shih-chung said on Wednesday he believed Gou was working hard to get the BioNTech shots, but that most major vaccine firms are only dealing with countries.

 ((ben.blanchard@thomsonreuters.com;))